Triptiix/research-evidence-memo/README.md

 - Reproducible calculation with a verified source hash
 - Calibrated conclusions that distinguish evidence from inference

-## Integrity and authorship

-This is an **AI-assisted research memo prepared for Tripti**.
-OpenAI Codex conducted substantial source discovery, calculation, comparison, and drafting work.
-Tripti confirmed that she reviewed the final memo, checked its central calculation and sources, can explain and defend its conclusion, and approved the disclosure.

-It must not be represented as independently researched or independently written by Tripti.
-See [`AI_ASSISTANCE_DISCLOSURE.md`](AI_ASSISTANCE_DISCLOSURE.md) for the complete statement.

 ## Scope limit

 The analysis uses evidence available through 18 August 2026.
 It does not convert incompatible national measures into a fabricated league table, and it does not treat a 2011 Indian count as a current 2026 measurement.